-MacGraw didn't have long to wait; in fact, he was startled when a middle-aged man of medium height almost seemed to appear in front of him.
+MacGraw didn't have to wait long; in fact, he was startled when a middle-aged man of medium height almost seemed to appear in front of him.
 There's been no sound of approach, no sight of him on the stairs; he'd simple appeared.
 MacGraw found it most unsettling.